magreiner/MMLP/README.md

 8. Method Overview (A method represents a model snapshot, that is exported and made available to a medical expert.
 It can be used without further configuration)
 ![Methid Overview](docu/screenshots/MMLP_DS_MethodOverview.png)

 9. Result View: An overview of the results of the application of a method by the user.
-This is intendet to allow further debugging by the clinical data scientist.
+This is intended to allow further debugging by the clinical data scientist.
 ![Result Overview](docu/screenshots/MMLP_DS_ResultOverview.png)

 ### Medical Expert (User without machine learning experience) View